Last updated: November 18, 2023

 In 1977, Berkshire East built the Little Beaver complex, installing a 1000' SLI double chairlift purchased from a defunct ski area on Mackinac Island in Michigan.

 In 1978, Berkshire East purchased a Hall double chairlift from Sierra Ski Ranch in California and installed it on the Flying Cloud trail.
-This was the first, and to date only, Berkshire East lift installed via helicopter.
 One interesting note was that, while excavating the base area for the lift terminal, remains from a crashed plane were discovered.
 The exact date of this crash is not currently known, however the small plane apparently fell apart while still in the air.

 The management of Berkshire East leased nearby Berkshire Snow Basin for two seasons, from 1980 until 1982.